Arrive Bogotá, Colombia | City of Contrasts

 Bogotá | La Candelaria

 Engage all of your senses during a morning visit to Paloquemao market.
 Then, discover the colonial quarter of La Candelaria, pausing at Plaza de Bolivar for photos of Congress Palace, the Cardinal’s Palace and the colonial church of El Sagrario.
-Join a local art expert to explore the world’s greatest collection of pre-Hispanic Indian gold crafts at the Gold Museum.
+Join a local art expert to explore one of the world’s greatest collections of indigenous crafts at the Gold Museum.
 Next, learn about famed Colombian artist Fernando Botero at the Botero Museum.
-Afterward, head to Cerro de Montserrat for spectacular views and lunch.
-Later, visit the statue of the Fallen Christ, a famous site for pilgrimage.
+Afterward, ascend Monserrate for spectacular views and lunch.
+While here, visit the statue of the Fallen Christ, a famous site for pilgrimage.
 Gather this evening for cocktails and a festive welcome dinner.

 Pereira | A Special Breed of Excitement